panthonies/site/_posts/2020-02-12-Data-Visualisation-R.md

 {% include image.html path="documentation/ggplot2_linetypes.png" path-detail="documentation/ggplot2_linetypes.png" alt="ggplot2 line types" %}

 ## Basic Examples in R code
-I recommend copying and pasting this code into RStudio for ease of reading, since the formatting is not ideal on this page.
+I recommend copying and pasting this code into RStudio for ease of use since the formatting on this page is not ideal.
 {% highlight R %}
 ### load package
 library("tidyverse")